-For sweet pastries my insider tip is the Pasticceria Cinque Lune.
+For sweet pastries our insider tip is the Pasticceria Cinque Lune.
 It has a small, inconspicuous entrance on Corso del Rinascimento 89, just off Piazza Navona.
 The small sweet particles like “Monte bianco” – meringue with chestnut cream and cream – or Cassata Siciliana made of green marzipan and ricotta on a biscuit bottom are charged according to weight.
 The pastry shop is open from Tuesday to Sunday 8am to 9:30pm.

 In Rome there are many ice cream parlors with their own production.
 The ice is made from natural raw materials and partly using organic products.
 These ice cream parlors offer changing varieties depending on the season.

 We therefore strongly advise you not to buy ice cream on the mobile sales van, which is mostly made of industrial production – it is a pity of money.
 Likewise, you should make a bow around sales points where the ice lights up in all possible neon colors.

 An attraction is Sweety Gelato Roma.
 Here the kids can assemble their own ice cream and it’s paid by weight.
 The ice cream parlor is located in Via del Biscione near the cinema of Campo de ‘Fiori.

 For more information, please visit my post ice cream parlors in Rome

 In the museums and St. Peter’s Basilica, you will usually find a very good sanitary situation.
 The situation is often more difficult in bars, in the metro and in some stations.

 With the kids to the sea